InfiniTimeOrg/InfiniTime/doc/gettingStarted/Applications.md

 - Press the Start button (bottom right) to start or stop the timer.
    - You can also press the side button while the timer is running to pause the timer.
 - Press the Flag button (bottom left) to add a lap.
-- The stopwatch will not yet contimue counting time while the app is closed.
+- The stopwatch will not yet continue counting time while the app is closed.

 ### Alarm
 ![Alarm UI](/doc/gettingStarted/AppsScreenshots/alarm.png)
 - Ajust the time with the time picker.
 - Press the Info button in the top middle to see time remaning.
 - Use the toggle in the bottom left to turn the alarm on/off.
-- Use the button in the bottom right to change the alarm days.
+- Use the button in the bottom right to change the alarm frequency.
-   - You can pick from once, daily, or Monday-Friday.
+   - You can choose between once, daily, or Monday - Friday.
 InfiniPaint
 ### Timer
 ![Timer UI](/doc/gettingStarted/AppsScreenshots/timer.png)